Cristiano642/Cristiano642/README.md

-<h1>Cristiano Esteves<br>J U N I O R F U L L S T A C K D E V E L O P E R</h1>
+<h1>Cristiano Esteves<br>JUNIOR FULLSTACK DEVELOPER</h1>

 <p align="left">
-  My name is Fernando Peres Carvalho, I'm currently studying IT Management on FATEC from Jundiaí and I'm a Fullstack Developer from MAR Solutions.<br> I hope you enjoy my profile! 🚀
+  My name is Cristiano, I am a former student of <a href="https://www.academiadecodigo.org/">Academia de Código</a>.
+I like programming and I want to learn more about the different technologies and languages that exist.
+On my GitHub, you can find some of my personal and professional projects that I developed along my journey as a programmer.
+I hope you like my work and leave me your feedback.
+Thank you for visiting my profile!<br> I hope you enjoy my profile! 🚀
 </p>
 <br>